Pushing Large Language Models to the 6G Edge: Vision, Challenges, and Opportunities: Abstract

 \section{Abstract}

-Large language models (LLMs), which have shown remarkable capabilities, are revolutionizing AI development and potentially shaping our future.
-However, given their multimodality, the status quo cloud-based deployment faces some critical challenges: 1) long response time; 2) high bandwidth costs; and 3) the violation of data privacy.
-6G mobile edge computing (MEC) systems may resolve these pressing issues.
-In this article, we explore the potential of deploying LLMs at the 6G edge.
-We start by introducing killer applications powered by multimodal LLMs, including robotics and healthcare, to highlight the need for deploying LLMs in the vicinity of end users.
-Then, we identify the critical challenges for LLM deployment at the edge and envision the 6G MEC architecture for LLMs.
-Furthermore, we delve into two design aspects, i.e., edge training and edge inference for LLMs.
-In both aspects, considering the inherent resource limitations at the edge, we discuss various cutting-edge techniques, including split learning/inference, parameter-efficient fine-tuning, quantization, and parameter-sharing inference, to facilitate the efficient deployment of LLMs.
-This article serves as a position paper for thoroughly identifying the motivation, challenges, and pathway for empowering LLMs at the 6G edge.
+Large language models (LLMs), which have shown remarkable capabilities, are revolutionizing artificial intelligence (AI) and shaping our society.
+However, the status quo cloud-based LLM deployment faces critical challenges such as long response time and privacy violation, while on-device LLM deployment is hindered by the limited capabilities of end devices.
+To address these issues, this article explores the transformative potential of deploying LLMs at the 6G edge.
+We first introduce killer applications to exemplify the urgent need for edge LLM deployment.
+Meanwhile, we identify the inherent limitations of on-device LLM deployment.
+We therefore argue that \textit{end-edge cooperation} at the 6G edge is a promising solution for the dilemma.
+Towards this end, we elaborate on the 6G MEC architecture tailored for LLMs.
+Furthermore, we delve into edge training and edge inference for LLMs, with a focus on end-edge cooperation.
+In both aspects, we discuss a spectrum of cutting-edge techniques, including split learning/inference, parameter-efficient fine-tuning, parameter-sharing inference, and small-large language model cooperation.
+Finally, we investigate open problems in green and privacy-preserving edge LLM deployment.
+This work provides a comprehensive and forward-looking perspective and pathways for enabling LLM deployment at the network edge.